 If you are a landowner or manager of property within a suspended LGA, you are able to call on licensed, reputable hunters for support in managing wild deer on your land.

-For each suspended LGA, DPI administers a hunter register and a landholder register.
+DPI administers a hunter register and a landholder register for nine of the 12 LGAs with suspended regulations.
 Hunters must nominate which of the eight areas they are available to hunt in and landholders may view the hunter register for the LGA their property is located in.